Terry Funk: Late career (2002–2017)

-From 2002 to 2004, Funk was a regular top star for Ring of Honor Wrestling and Major League Wrestling.
-Funk had several battles with the likes of CM Punk, the Extreme Horsemen (Steve Corino, C. W. Anderson, Justin Credible and Simon Diamond) in specialty matches such as a No Ropes Barbed Wire Death Match, and a 5 on 5 WarGames match.
+From 2002 to 2004, Funk was a regular top star for Ring of Honor and Major League Wrestling.
+Funk had several battles with the likes of CM Punk and the Extreme Horsemen (Steve Corino, C. W. Anderson, Justin Credible and Simon Diamond) in specialty matches such as a No Ropes Barbed Wire Death Match, and a 5 on 5 WarGames match.
 On MLW's final show until 2017, Funk was attacked by his former manager Gary Hart and his syndicate.

-On February 4, 2004, NWA-TNA, Funk and The Sandman lost to The Gathering (CM Punk and Julio Dinero).
-On February 18, 2004, NWA-TNA, Funk and Raven defeated The Gathering.
+On February 4, 2004, Funk appeared in NWA Total Nonstop Action, teaming with The Sandman in a loss to The Gathering (CM Punk and Julio Dinero).
+On February 18, 2004, Funk and Raven defeated The Gathering.

 In November 2004, Funk competed in the UK wrestling company FWA's annual show entitled British Uprising.
 He teamed with Paul Burchill and Paul Travell, managed by "The Twisted Genius" Dean Ayass, to face The Triad, managed by Greg Lambert, in a 6-Man Tag Team match.
 Funk's team emerged victorious in front of a crowd of 2,000 people in the Coventry Skydome.
 In 2005, Funk received an offer from World Wrestling Entertainment to appear at the ECW reunion show One Night Stand, but turned it down in favor of working the ECW nostalgia show Hardcore Homecoming that was being put together by Shane Douglas.
 At Hardcore Homecoming, Funk lost a three-way barbed wire match to Sabu.

-Funk made a brief return to WWE in 2006, when he appeared on the May 15 episode of Raw, confronting Mick Foley over the attack on Tommy Dreamer on the previous weeks episode of Raw.
-At ECW One Night Stand, Funk would team with Dreamer and Beulah McGillicutty in a losing effort against Foley, Edge and Lita.
+Funk returned to WWE on the May 15, 2006, episode of Raw, confronting Mick Foley over the attack on Tommy Dreamer on the previous weeks episode of Raw.
+At ECW One Night Stand on June 11, Funk teamed with Dreamer and Beulah McGillicutty to face Foley, Edge and Lita.
 Midway through the match, Foley injured Funk's left eye with barbed wire, and Funk was taken backstage.
 He later returned to the match (with a bloody cloth tied over his eye) to hit Foley with a flaming 2x4 wrapped in barbed wire.
+The match ended when Edge pinned McGillicutty.

-In September 2006, Funk faced Jerry "The King" Lawler in an Extreme Rules match at The Great Plains Coliseum in Lawton, Oklahoma, for the promotion Impact Zone Wrestling.
+In September 2006, Funk faced Jerry "The King" Lawler in an Extreme Rules match at the Great Plains Coliseum in Lawton, Oklahoma, for the promotion Impact Zone Wrestling.
 Funk was also the special guest referee during the Raven and Johnny Webb vs. Khan Kussion and Homeless Jimmy match at "Cold Day in Hell" on May 24.

 Funk, along with his brother Dory, was inducted in the WWE Hall of Fame in 2009 by his longtime friend Dusty Rhodes.

 On May 23, 2009, Funk made an unannounced appearance at a house show for Total Nonstop Action Wrestling.
-At the show, Terry joined longtime friend, Mick Foley, as special guest enforcers for a match between Scott Steiner and Samoa Joe.
+At the show, Funk joined longtime friend, Mick Foley, as special guest enforcers for a match between Scott Steiner and Samoa Joe.